Close Button

 Why do you use Linux?

-Lots of reasons, but due primarily to privacy concerns and an aversion toward the increasing proliferation of subscription models.
-However, I'm not a Linux evangelist, and I don't preach to others concerning what they should be using.
+Lots of reasons, but due primarily to privacy concerns and an aversion toward the increasing proliferation of subscription models and invasive corporations.
+However, I'm not a Linux evangelist, and I don't preach to others about what they should be using.

 Which Linux distro do you use?

-Ubuntu with KDE on my main/production machine, and with MATE on my laptops.
+Ubuntu with KDE on my main/production machine, and with MATE on my older and travel laptops.

 Have you tried [Linux distro and/or desktop environment]?